-When you run Jekyll on Azure App Service (Windows) you will notice that the 404.html error page supplied by the Jekyll generator will not be hit.
+When you run Jekyll on Azure PaaS, you will notice that the 404.html error page supplied by the Jekyll generator will not be hit.

-To enable custom 404 on an Azure Web App, you can add a Web.config (yes the old ASP.NET one) to your site:
+To enable custom 404 on Azure Web Apps, you can add a Web.config (yes the old ASP.NET one) to your site:

 <?xml version="1.0" encoding="UTF-8"?>